-If you need assistance with indoor air quality sampling/testing in your office as discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you need assistance with indoor air quality sampling/testing in your office as discussed in this article, call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.

-Written by Robert E. Sheriff, MS, CIH, CSP, President
+Written By: Robert E. Sheriff, MS, CIH, CSP, President

 Allergies at home are certainly an interference with your life but when allergies occur at the office your ability to function effectively at your job becomes a major problem.
 I have identified 10 agents that may exist in the office that can trigger an allergic reaction.